Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: IV. Numerical Results

 \section{IV.
 Numerical Results}

 We conduct simulations to compare the GEC-SR-Net and the proposed GEC-SR-HyperNet in terms of reconstruction accuracy and convergence speed.
-We consider the following default parameters.
+The following default parameters have been considered.
 The dimensions of transform matrix $\qA$ have ${(M,N) = (400,100)}$.
 The training and testing sets contain 4,800 and 1,200 samples, respectively, with the format of $( \qy^{l}, \qA^{l}, \qx^{l} )$ per sample.
 The elements of $\qx^{l}$ are generated by i.i.d.
-Gaussian-Bernoulli distribution
+Bernoulli-Gaussian (BG) distribution\footnote{Practical signals can be better approximated by the Gaussian-mixture distribution \cite{Christopher2006}.
+It has some tunable parameters that can be efficiently determined by the expectation-maximization algorithm for approximating practical signals.
+The BG distribution is the simplest version of the Gaussian-mixture distribution with the fewest tunable parameters.
+The proposed algorithms can be directly applied to the cases with other sophisticated prior distributions without difficulty obtaining the better reconstruction performance for images.
+To clearly demonstrate our critical idea, we use the simplest BG distribution and discuss the robustness of the concerned algorithms under various mismatched cases.
+The BG distribution has also been widely used in the PR literature \cite{Schniter-TSP15,Rajaei-IPOL17,Sharma-TCI19,Wang-2020,Ma-19TIT} because of its simpleness and robustness.}